llimllib/llm/docs/usage.md

 The OpenAI models are particularly good at using system prompts as instructions for how they should process additional input sent as part of the regular prompt.

-Other models might use system prompts change the default voice and attitude of the model.
+Other models might use system prompts to change the default voice and attitude of the model.

 System prompts can be saved as {ref}`templates <prompt-templates>` to create reusable tools.
 For example, you can create a template called `pytest` like this: